 The name Spartanburg is believed to be derived from the Spartan Regiment, which was formed in this area in 1776.
 The regiment served with distinction throughout the American Revolution.
 This explanation appears both in the WPA History of Spartanburg County and in J.B.O.
 Landrums History of Spartanburg County.
 Mr. Landrum goes on to state that the people of this area "Were indeed a Spartan people, and were willing to sacrifice their lives, if necessary, to meet all the difficulties which surrounded them.

-Full of historical and cultural heritage, Spartanburg was named for the Revolutionary War militia, the Spartan Rifles, who teamed with General Daniel Morgan's troops to defeat the British in the Battle of Cowpens.
+Full of historical and cultural heritage, Spartanburg was named for the Revolutionary War Patriot Militia, the Spartan Regiment, who teamed with Brigadier General Daniel Morgan's troops to defeat the British in the Battle of Cowpens.
 Spartanburg was the county seat for the first-named county of Spartan County, then later renamed to Spartanburg District (county).